-This paper studies the ZFS problem, including its computation and the effects of edge augmentation on ZFS.
+In the literature, there are algorithms to compute a minimum ZFS, for instance, the wavefront algorithm [22], [23], and integer programming formulations [24], [25], [26]; however, they are not suitable for large graphs due to their exponential time complexities.
+Thus, one has to rely on efficient heuristics, such as greedy, to obtain small-sized ZFS.
+This article studies the ZFS problem, including its computation and the effects of edge augmentation on ZFS.
 In particular, we compute minimum ZFS in trees and other graph families, and also provide heuristics to compute small ZFS in general graphs using game-theory ideas.
 We also examine how to add edges in a graph to reduce the size of the minimum ZFS.

-- We show that a greedy solution, which typically performs well, could give a ZFS whose size is arbitrarily large compared to the minimum ZFS (Proposition 3.1). - We provide a linear-time algorithm to compute minimum ZFS in trees (Theorem 4.7).
-We also compute minimum ZFS in a class of robust graphs called clique chains (Proposition 4.8).

-- We present heuristics based on game-theoretic ideas for computing a small-sized ZFS in graphs.
+- 1) We show that a greedy solution, which typically performs well, could give a ZFS, whose size is arbitrarily large compared to the minimum ZFS (Proposition 3.1). - 2) We provide a linear-time algorithm to compute minimum ZFS in trees (Theorem 4.7).
+We also compute minimum ZFS in a class of robust graphs called clique chains (Proposition 4.8). - 3) We present heuristics based on game-theoretic ideas for computing a small-sized ZFS in graphs.
 For this, we formulate the problem as a potential game and then use a learning solution in games (Lemma 5.1, Theorem 5.2).
-We also numerically evaluate our results, illustrating the usefulness of the approach. - We provide conditions in general and for k-connected graphs, in particular, to strategically add missing edges to reduce the size of their minimum ZFS (Theorem 6.2, Proposition 6.3).
+We also numerically evaluate our results, illustrating the usefulness of the approach. - 4) We provide conditions in general and for k-connected graphs, in particular, to strategically add missing edges to reduce the size of their minimum ZFS (Theorem 6.2, Proposition 6.3).
 Edge augmentation to reduce the zero forcing number of graphs is studied here for the first time to the best of our knowledge.

-The rest of the paper is organized as follows: Section II presents notation and preliminaries.
-Section III reviews the connection between graph controllability and minimum ZFS, and discusses greedy solution to the ZFS problem.
+The rest of this article is organized as follows.
+Section II presents the notation and preliminaries.
+Section III reviews the connection between graph controllability and minimum ZFS, and discusses a greedy solution to the ZFS problem.
 Section IV discusses the minimum ZFS in trees and clique chains.
 Section V provides a game-theoretic formulation of the minimum ZFS problem.
 Section VI studies the edge augmentation in graphs to reduce the size of the minimum ZFS.
-Finally, Section VII concludes the paper.
+Finally, Section VII concludes this article.